lboulard/debian-preseed/README.md

     - BIOS or EFI
     - Display IP address on console
     - Keyboard with Right Alt as Compose key
+    - Keyboard with Caps Lock as Control Key
+    - Frame buffer console in 1024x768 resolution and Terminus font 8x14
     - Linux Kernel image from bullseyes backports (Linux 5.18)
+    - `lm-sensors` for system information
     - `ifupdown` for network configuration

 - Headless machine